influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2.md

 -->
 Specifically, the upgrade process does the following:

-1. Reads existing the configuration file and generates a corresponding InfluxDB 2.0 configuration file with corresponding settings (where appropriate).
+1. Reads existing the configuration file and generates a corresponding InfluxDB 2.0 configuration file with equivalent settings (where appropriate).
-   This file is placed `~/.influxdbv2/config.toml`.
+   This file path is `~/.influxdbv2/config.toml`.
-2. Upgrades the paths for metadata and the storage engine from current locations to `~/.influxdbv2/meta` and `~/.influxdbv2/engine` respectively (unless otherwise specified).
+2. Upgrades the paths for metadata and the storage engine from current locations to `~/.influxdbv2/meta` and `~/.influxdbv2/engine`, respectively (unless otherwise specified).
 3. Copies existing data and WAL files into [buckets](/influxdb/v2.0/reference/glossary/#bucket) in the new 2.0 storage engine.
 4. Creates required database and retention policy [(DBRP)](/influxdb/v2.0/reference/api/influxdb-1x/dbrp/) mappings required to access existing data via InfluxQL.
-5. Reads existing metadata and migrates non-admin users, passwords, and permissions into a 1.x authorization compatible store within `~/influxdbv2/influxdb.bolt`.
+5. Reads existing metadata and migrates non-admin users, passwords, and permissions into a 1.x authorization–compatible store within `~/influxdbv2/influxdb.bolt`.

-After running `influxd upgrade`, when first starting InfluxDB 2.0 the database generates time series index (TSI) files.
+When you first start InfluxDB 2.0 after running `influx upgrade`, the database generates time series index (TSI) files.
-(This may take some time depending upon the volume of data present.)
+This might take some time depending upon the volume of data present.

 ## Before you begin: important considerations

-Before upgrading to InfluxDB 2.0, please consider the following guidelines;
+Before upgrading to InfluxDB 2.0, consider the following guidelines.
-some or all might apply to your specific installation and use case.
+Some or all might apply to your specific installation and use case.
 The sections below contain our recommendations for addressing possible gaps in the upgrade process.
-You may find while reading that you'd like to hold off on upgrading for now.
+Consider whether you need to address any of the following before upgrading.

 ### Continuous queries

-if you are currently using continuous queries, we recommend extracting them from your InfluxDB 1.x instance with `show continuous queries` prior to upgrade.
+If you are currently using continuous queries, we recommend extracting them from your InfluxDB 1.x instance with `show continuous queries` prior to upgrading.
 Run the following:

 {{< keep-url >}}